Blog & News

 3. Communicate, Communicate, Communicate

-Just as in any relationship, love between recruiters and HMs relies on communication.
+Just as in any relationship, love between hiring manager and recruiter relies on communication.
 Make it your mission to become a proactive communicator, even at the risk of “over-communicating.”
 This doesn’t have to take all of your time.
 It can be just a brief email or quick note at key milestones, e.g. invite to an intake session after x hours of requisition, email with a screening summary of proposed candidates, follow-up call after interviews, or updates on candidate offer status.